fuzzymeme/PancakeFlipper/README.md

 The sequence based solution works by reducing the number of sequences with each flip and the ensuring the final flip orientates the stack into the correct direction.
 For example when presented with the following stack...

-3, 4, 0, 2, 1. the code will recognise the following sequences already in place.
+3, 4, 0, 2, 1.
+The code will recognise the following sequences already in place.

 (3 4)(0)(2 1)

-Next there is an obvious flip just above (to the left of) the 2 to join the first and second sequence to give....
+Here there is an obvious flip just above (to the left of) the 2 to join the first and second sequence to give....

 0, 4, 3, 2, 1

-The two sequences can now be merged to give (3, 4, 2, 1) with the remaining sequence (0) still present.
-Next with this example there are no simple flips, so we have to flip at the base to give....
+Two sequences can now be merged to give (3, 4, 2, 1) with the remaining sequence (0) still present.
+Next with this example there are no simple flips next, so we have to flip at the base to give....

 1, 2, 3, 4, 0 then above the 0 to give 4, 3, 2, 1, 0 then at the base to get the highest number to the base 0, 1, 2, 3, 4.
 Thus the solution is four flips long.

 Now to figure how the algorithm.
 (Side note here.
 There is a optimal solution but required N! memory.
 I wanted to be able to find a solution with around N flips for very long sequences - no N! memory of CPU solutions).

 First consider the different type of sequences that could be merged.

-<some numbers> 0, 1 <some other numbers> 2, 3 <maybe more numbers>
+*some numbers* 0, 1 *some other numbers* 2, 3 *maybe more numbers*

 can be written as...

 ...
 0, 1, ...
 2, 3

-This would be one case below are all the configurations.
+This would be one configuration, below are all of them

 1) ...
 0, 1, ...
 2, 3
 2) ...
 0, 1, ...
 3, 2